unixsurfer/anycast_healthchecker/README.rst

 Bird must be configured in a certain way to interface properly with anycast-healthchecker.
 The configuration is detailed later in this document.

-anycast-healthchecker is a Python program, which uses the `daemon`_ library to implement a well-behaved Unix daemon process and threading to run multiple service checks in parallel.
+anycast-healthchecker is a Python program, which runs in the foreground and uses threading to run multiple service checks in parallel.
+In older versions ( < 0.8.0 ), anycast-healthchecker used the `daemon`_ library
+to implement a well-behaved Unix daemon process.
+This changed when 0.8.0 was released.
+The daemonization of the process is a task of systemd.

 What is Anycast
 ---------------